Rajgir: History

-The historic locality is surrounded by the Rajgir hills and remains of cyclopean walls.
+The historic locality is surrounded by the Rajgir Hills and remains of cyclopean walls.

 It is also mentioned in Jain and Buddhist scriptures, which give a series of place-names, but without geographical context.
 The attempt to locate these places is based largely on reference to them and to other locations in the works of Chinese Buddhist pilgrims, particularly Faxian and Xuanzang.
 It is on the basis of Xuanzang in particular that the site is divided into Old and New Rajgir.
 The former lies within a valley and is surrounded by low-lying hills, Rajgir Hills.
 It is defined by an earthen embankment (the Inner Fortification), with which is associated the Outer Fortification, a complex of cyclopean walls that runs (with large breaks) along the crest of the hills.
 New Rajgir is defined by another, larger, embankment outside the northern entrance of the valley and next to the modern town.

 The old site of Rajgir was surrounded by an almost 50 km-long cyclopean wall that followed the tops of the surrounding hills.
-It likely served a dual purpose as both defense against attackers and protection from potential flooding caused by monsoon rainwater flowing down from the hills.
-16 towers were also built along the walls at irregular intervals to strengthen the defenses.
+It likely served a dual purpose as both defence against attackers and protection from potential flooding caused by monsoon rainwater flowing down from the hills.
+16 towers were also built along the walls at irregular intervals to strengthen the defences.
 The most notable of these was the Pippala stone house, whose remains have been identified on the eastern slope of the Vaibhara hill.
 Probably originally built to house guards, it later became known as a place where the Buddha often stayed.
 Later, when it was no longer used for defensive purposes, the Pippala house's 11 small cells were likely repurposed to serve as individual meditation rooms for Buddhist monks.
 Based on archaeological finds, the cyclopean walls of old Rajgir are dated to about the 6th century BCE, while "New" Rajgir was probably fortified around the 1st century BCE.